-Table 1 Relevance of robustness as an indicator.
-Dale & Beyler's [71], ROARS and SMART criteria for good ecological network indicators, as described by Fath et al. [8], and how they apply to robustness of trophic (non-energy flow) networks.
+Table 1 Relevance of a network indicator for decision-making.
+Dale & Beyler's [68], ROARS (Relevant, Objective, Available, Realistic, Specific) and SMART (Specific, Measurable, Achievable, Replicable, Timebound) criteria for good ecological network indicators, as described by Fath et al. [8], and how they apply to robustness of trophic (binary) networks.

-Criteria Description [as in 8] How it applies to robustness Dale & Beyler's [71] [] Describe directional change Robustness measures loss of species with respect to a given (pre-disturbance) species composition.
+Criteria Description [as in Fath et al. , 8] How it applies to robustness Dale & Beyler [68] Describe directional change Robustness measures loss of species with respect to a given (pre-disturbance) species composition.
 Easily communicable to managers and policy makers The relationship between robustness and species extinctions is intuitive and easy to understand.
 See also entry for "Relevant" below.
-Integrative and indicative to a known response to a disturbance Trophic networks summarise the energy flows in an ecosystem; their structural stability is linked to stability of ecosystem functioning [72].
+Integrative and indicative to a known response to a disturbance Trophic networks summarise the energy flows in an ecosystem; their structural stability is linked to stability of ecosystem functioning [69].
 Robustness measures trophic network responses to disturbances that lead to cascading species extinctions.
-ROARS Relevant It relates to an important part of an objective or output Preventing species extinctions is at the heart of numerous conservation policies, directives and frameworks [e.g., 76,77-79].
+ROARS Relevant It relates to an important part of an objective or output Preventing species extinctions is at the heart of numerous conservation policies, directives and frameworks [e.g., 73,74-76].
 Objective Based on facts, rather than feelings or impressions and thus measurable Robustness is based on assessments of species composition pre- and post- disturbance.
-Available Data should be readily available or reasonably measurable At the regional scales, available metawebs [e.g., 43,57] can be combined with species range data (e.g., IUCN ii and GBIF iii) and scenarios of change to assess robustness (see Box 3).
-Sub-regional/local scale assessments are possible in locations with monitoring data [e.g., 41,42].
+Available Data should be readily available or reasonably measurable At the regional scale, available metawebs [e.g., 39,53] can be combined with species range data (e.g., IUCN ii and GBIF iii) and scenarios of change to assess robustness (see Box 3).
+Sub-regional/local scale assessments are possible in locations with monitoring data [e.g., 37,38].